‘Pre’ diabetes? What is this?

 If you are diagnosed with prediabetes, your doctor should clearly set out the steps you need to take to lower your risk of developing type 2 diabetes.

 Can I stop prediabetes from developing into type 2 diabetes?

 YES!!!
 The good news is that cases of prediabetes that are identified early on can be reversed, preventing them from progressing into full-blown type 2 diabetes.
 Each year in the UK, 5% to 10% of people diagnosed with prediabetes go on to develop type 2 diabetes.

 The two principal factors for consideration are:

 By making these changes, blood sugar levels can be returned to normal.

-At 121 Dietitian we help people daily with improving their health and well-being.
-If you have been diagnosed by your GP with prediabetes then please do not hesitate to email: email@example.com or call: 07717392306 to ensure you do not go on to develop type 2 diabetes.
+At 121 Dietitian we help people daily by improving their health and well-being.
+If you have been diagnosed by your GP with prediabetes then please do not hesitate to email: firstname.lastname@example.org or call: 07717392306 to reverse your chances of going on to developing type 2 diabetes.

 The taster plus programme is the best option recommended for you please click on the link below to book NOW.